IMDb New Title Submission FAQs

 In the last case, you need to persevere and provide more information: evidence of release, festival acceptance etc. The more data you provide, the better.

-• My title was listed and now it's gone!
+- My title was listed and now it's gone!
 Why?

 All titles in production/development are accepted on a provisional basis and are periodically reviewed.
 If we are unable to verify that they're still eligible to be listed, we will remove them.
 If you want to avoid this, make sure that the information about the title is current and factual, and remember that we reserve the right to withdraw and modify information at any time at our discretion.
-If you feel that the title should be reinstated, you need to resubmit it and our editors will re-examine it as a new submission.
+If you feel that the title should be reinstated, you need to re-submit it and our processing team will re-examine it as a new submission.